yacitus/SSAuction/frontend/README.md

 # urgent

 # Known Bugs
+- changing Hidden High Bid just makes a new bid?
+- Keep Bidding Up To just bids the full amount?
 - when you are out of funds and hit +1, it silently fails--preferred UI is to throw up a dialog box saying something like "Not enough cash available to make this bid"
 - the past Time Nominations Expire is shown when the next New Nominations Open At is in the future
 - $ Bid doesn't update in auction page teams table when players are bid up under a hidden max bid without changing the team with the high bid